Western Pennsylvania's trusted news source

 He’s hopeful someone will pounce on the opportunity to buy the hotel and reopen it to what it was.

 “Fred Rogers used to dine there.
-I remember going there as a little kid and there was a pool table in the front room.
-It’s always been the local hangout and it’s a piece of history,” Martin said.
-“Now Main Street is pretty dead and it’s definitely hurting businesses there.
+I remember going there as a little kid, and there was a pool table in the front room.
+It’s always been the local hangout, and it’s a piece of history,” Martin said.
+“Now Main Street is pretty dead, and it’s definitely hurting businesses there.”

-Martin said a tour guide worker that he used to see often offering day trips to Saxonburg has since stopped bringing tour groups to the borough.
+Martin said a tour guide worker he used to see often offering day trips to Saxonburg has since stopped bringing tour groups to the borough.

-“Time’s aren’t good,” Martin said.
+“Times aren’t good,” Martin said.

 9040177_web1_vnd-hotelsaxon-111925-4